 - An essay of usually between 250-500 words

-Once the college/university receives all of the required documents, it typically takes about 4-6 weeks for a decision.
+Once the college or university receives all of the required documents, it typically takes about 4-6 weeks for a decision.
 If you apply close to the admission deadline, it may take more time.

-You will need to visit the website of the college/university that you are interested in attending.
-Some colleges give transfer students scholarships for the GPA that they attain here at Louisburg College.
-Most colleges will award you a merit scholarship without a separate application but all schools are different.
-At other colleges, the financial aid department will automatically consider you for all scholarships in which you are eligible.
+Visit the website of the college or university that you are interested in attending.
+Some colleges give transfer students scholarships for the GPA that they have attained while attending other institutions.
+Most colleges will award you a merit scholarship without a separate application, but each school is different.
+At other colleges, the financial aid department will automatically consider you for all scholarships for which you are eligible.

-Most colleges define a transfer student as a high school graduate who has completed a minimum of 24-30 transferable college semester credits by the time they are applying to another college/university.
-Typically, applicants with fewer than 24 credits are still eligible to apply but they should apply using the freshman application.
+Most colleges define a transfer student as a high school graduate who has completed a minimum of 24-30 transferable college semester credits by the time they are applying.
+Usually, applicants with fewer than 24 credits are still eligible to apply.
+However, they should apply using the freshman application.

-Yes.
-Credit must be from a regionally accredited college or university.
-A grade of "C" or better must be earned in order for the course to transfer.
-The courses that you take must be similar to courses that are offered here at Louisburg College.
+Transferable credit must be from a regionally accredited college or university.
+A student must earn a grade of "C" or better for the course to transfer to Louisburg College.
+The classes that you took must be similar to those offered at Louisburg College.

-You will need to contact the registrar's office at all of the colleges and universities that you have attended to request an official transcript be sent to the registrar at Louisburg College.
-If you are taking a summer school course at a community college or at another institution, your transcripts should be sent to the registrar's office as well.
+Contact the registrar's office at all of the colleges and universities you have attended and request them to send an official transcript to the registrar’s office at Louisburg College.
+If you are taking a summer school course at a community college or another institution, request these transcripts as well.

-Typically public universities do not grant fee waivers.
+Typically, public universities do not waive fees.
 Private colleges are more likely to honor a request for a fee waiver.
-Sometimes transfer counselors that visit Louisburg College will give a student an application fee waiver after meeting and talking with them.
-Sometimes you can get a fee waiver if a former student of that college will sign an application fee waiver form.
+Sometimes, transfer counselors who visit Louisburg College will give a students an application fee waiver after meeting and talking with them.
+It is possible to receive a waiver if a former student of the college signs a release form